marcopeg/learnjs/contents/codepen/js/README.md

 To me, it happens every single day.

 It is therefore important to be able to find out what is not going as planned.
-Modern browsers like Chrome and Firefox help a lot with that, and here is a very good tutorial [**how to use CodePen in debug mode**][3]:
+Modern browsers like Chrome and Firefox help a lot with that, and here is a very good tutorial on [**how to use CodePen in debug mode**][3]:

 [1]: ../css/pseudoclasses.md